theskinofthings/theskinofthings.github.io/index.md

 10:20 | Discussion |
 10:40 | Coffee |
  | | **The eye and the machine**
-11:10 | Peter Hall | The Bones of Identity
+11:00 | Peter Hall | The Bones of Identity
-11:30 | Eugen Prokott | Comparing Gloss Perception in Artificial Neural Networks to Human Observers 11:50 | Katherine Storrs | Machines that learn the quirks and failures of human gloss perception 12:10 | Discussion |
+11:20 | Eugen Prokott | Comparing Gloss Perception in Artificial Neural Networks to Human Observers 11:40 | Katherine Storrs | Machines that learn the quirks and failures of human gloss perception 12:00 | Discussion |
-12:30 | Lunch & posters |
+12:20 | Lunch & posters |
  | | **Style and environment**
-14:15 | Sumihiro Oki | Between Reality and Symbol—Rocks in Early Netherlandish Painting
+14:00 | Sumihiro Oki | Between Reality and Symbol—Rocks in Early Netherlandish Painting
-14:35 | Isamu Motoyoshi | Natural illumination and the style of western and eastern paintings 14:55 | Anya Hurlbert | The Significance of Colour in Paintings: Does it Tell the Time?
+14:20 | Isamu Motoyoshi | Natural illumination and the style of western and eastern paintings 14:40 | Anya Hurlbert | The Significance of Colour in Paintings: Does it Tell the Time?
-15:15 | Discussion |
+15:00 | Discussion |
-15:35 | Coffee |
+15:20 | Coffee |
  | | **Technique and material 1**
-16:05 | Arie Wallert | The Thing of Skins
+15:40 | Arie Wallert | The Thing of Skins
-16:25 | Carmen Di Meo | Painted with Constellations of Minute Dots of Light Colour 16:45 | Vivian Paulun | Visual perception of deformable things 17:05 | Aditya Sole | Measuring and Understanding Visual Appearance 17:25 | Discussion |
+16:00 | Carmen Di Meo | Painted with Constellations of Minute Dots of Light Colour 16:20 | Vivian Paulun | Visual perception of deformable things 16:40 | Aditya Sole | Measuring and Understanding Visual Appearance 17:00 | Discussion |
+17:20 | Break |
+17:30 | Demonstration talk Henk Helmantel [(selected work)](http://www.helmantel.nl/schilderijen/stillevens.html) |
-17:45 | Closing |
+18:30 | Finish |

  |  |

 #### Wednesday 28 November